-When it comes to marketing, a one-size-fits-all approach isn’t going to cut the mustard these days.
+When it comes to your marketing strategy, a one-size-fits-all approach isn't going to cut the mustard these days.

 Remember, inbound marketing is about treating your audience like human beings, not a generic, faceless mass.

 In an ideal world, content marketing would be able to target every potential customer individually – like the futuristic retina scan technology in the film ‘Minority Report' where adverts can identify every customer on sight and greet them by name and purchase history.